klinki/klinki.github.io/content/en/blog/2020-07-05-asp-net-48-tracing.md

 ```

 If we do the same for full framework app, we don't get the `Request-Id` header.

-Let's see what is getting logged into Seq.

-I use [datalust Seq](https://datalust.co/) for centralized log management.
-I must say I'm verry happy with this log management tool
- and I think it os one of the best tools available for log management.
-As logging library I use Serilog.

-`TraceId`, `SpanId`, `ParentId`

-These 3 properties are super useful for debugging failed requests. `TraceId` remains the same for all related subsequent requests in the system.

 ## Adding tracing for ASP.NET Framework app